Shanker, Punjab

 Shanker village is located in East Ludhiana tehsil in Ludhiana district in the Indian state of Punjab.
 The village is 13 km from district headquarter Ludhiana.
-Shankar is also a Gram Panchayat of Shakar village.
+Shankar is also a Gram Panchayat of Shankar village.

 Total population of the village 2,799 out of which 1,499 are males and 1,317 are females.

 Pin code of this village is 141206.